Homotopy Theoretic and Categorical Models of Neural Information Networks: Gamma-spaces and Gamma networks

 By Proposition~4.9 of \cite{BouFrie}, the endofunctor $\Gamma_\cC: \Delta_*\to \Delta_*$ determined by a Gamma-space $\Gamma_\cC$ preserves weak homotopy equivalences, hence it descends to a map of homotopy types.
-Given a Gamma space, we associate to any pointed simplicial set a collection of homotopy types defined as follows.
+Given a Gamma-space, we associate to any pointed simplicial set a collection of homotopy types defined as follows.